hibernator11/Spanish-Civil-War-KGs/README.md

 Please, note that the datasets used in this project have separate licences.

+### Acknowledgments
+This work was inspired by the International GLAM Labs Community, Impact Centre of competence in digitisation, Wikimedia Spain, the DHwiki working group and the Collections as Data initiative.
+This work was performed as part of the ATRIUM (Advancing fronTier Research In the arts and hUManities) project.

 ### References

 -  Ramón Guerra de la Vega.
 2015.
 Artistas de la República.
 ISBN 9788488271358